-9.2 Cancellation of Removal: Continuous Presence
+9.2 Cancellation of Removal: Continuous Residence and Continuous Physical Presence

-Some of the rules regarding continuous residence, for 42A relief, and physical presence, for 42B relief, are the same.
+Some of the rules regarding continuous residence, for 42A relief, and continuous physical presence, for 42B relief, are the same.
 Under INA § 240A(d)(1), the end of either period is marked by the earliest of (i) when the alien is served a notice to appear (NTA), the charging document that begins removal proceedings, or (ii) when the alien has committed a criminal offense that has rendered them excludable or deportable.